jeek-on-git/PSHostFile/README.md

 # this specifies a 'hosts' file from the '.\HostFile\hosts' file in the HostFile module directory.
 New-HostFilePath -hostFilePath "C:\Program Files\PowerShell\Modules\HostFile\Files\hosts"

-# which is then loaded when the Get-HostFile command is run
 Get-HostFile
 ```